Data Processing Agreement

 - ensuring that Personal Data is protected against accidental destruction or loss (availability control).

-Processor will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 inclusive of the GDPR), by (i) implementing and maintaining the security measures described under Annex II, (ii) complying with the terms of subsection (d) of this Section (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with the below Section entitled: Audits.
+Processor accepts its own responsibilities and will facilitate Controller’s compliance with the Controller’s obligation to implement security measures with respect to Personal Data (including if applicable Controller’s obligations pursuant to Articles 32 to 34 inclusive of the GDPR), by (i) implementing and maintaining the security measures described under Annex II, (ii) complying with the terms of subsection (d) of this Section (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with the below Section entitled: Audits.

 - Confidentiality.
 Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking to confidentiality shall continue after the termination of the above-entitled activities.

 - Personal Data Breaches.
-Processor will notify the Controller of a Personal Data Breach affecting any Personal Data as described under all applicable Data Protection Laws.
+Processor will notify the Controller of a Personal Data Breach affecting any Personal Data as described under all applicable Data Protection Laws without undue delay and within 72 hours.
 At the Controller’s request, Processor will promptly provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Controller is required to do so under the Data Protection Law.

 - Data Subject Requests.
 Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under applicable Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by the law.
 If such request is made directly to Processor, Processor will promptly inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects’ requests.
-Controller shall reimburse Processor for the costs arising from this assistance.
+Controller shall reimburse Processor for the reasonable costs arising from this assistance.